fishcus/KAP-manual/en/model/streaming_cube.en.md

 ##  Streaming Cube

-KAP 2.3.x releases the scalable streaming cubing function, it leverages Hadoop to consume the data from Kafka to build the cube.
+Kyligence Enterprise 2.3.x releases the scalable streaming cubing function, it leverages Hadoop to consume the data from Kafka to build the cube.
 This doc is a step by step tutorial, illustrating how to create and build a streaming cube.

 For the information on Kafka data source import and definition of a table from streaming, please refer to [Import Kafka Data Source](data_import/kafka_import.en.md) under the section of Data Import.